shriramch/Test-Case-Generator/README.md

 $ make
 ```

-Once the process is completed, you can run the app using:
+Once the process is completed, you can run the application using:
 ```
 $ ./TCG
 ```